-This course examines the major trends in information management (IM) and the challenges associated with IM best practices within the public sector.
-Students will research key IM issues and make appropriate recommendations related to the effective practice of public administration and leadership.
+This course examines the major trends in information management (IM) and information technology (IT) along with the challenges associated with IM/IT best practices within the public sector.
+Students will research key IM/IT issues and make appropriate recommendations related to the effective practice of public administration and leadership.

-The over-arching principle is that public policy leaders must become continuous learners and early adopters of existing and emerging technologies and then maximize state-of-the-art information to provide, if not improve, any public service.
+The over-arching principle is that public policy leaders must become continuous learners and early adopters of existing and emerging technologies so they can then maximize state-of-the-art information to provide, if not improve, any public service.

 Measurable Learning Outcomes